fnskye/lower-ram-usage-realme-c3/README.md

 > ⚠️ Use at your own risk.
 > This module modifies low-level memory management behavior and may not be suitable for all devices or ROMs.
-> I am **not responsible** for any bootloops, performance issues, or data loss.
+> I am **NOT responsible** for any bootloops, performance issues, or data loss.
 Always make a backup before flashing anything.

 ---